This is a very exciting time for anyone involved in the cannabis industry.

 VP of Sales

-As the Vice President of Sales, they are the main person developing and executing the sales strategy.
+The Vice President of Sales is the primary person developing and executing the sales strategy.
 They are responsible for the sales team and providing incentive programs alongside training them.
 In addition, they must report to the Board with sales reports, forecasts, and budgets.

 Lab Manufacturing Manager